BCMSLab/Evaluation-of-Reference-Genes-in-an-In-Vitro-Study-of-Mouse-BAT-Differentiation-Thermogenesis/README.md

 # Reliable conference genes for BAT gene expression studies
-Data analysis source code for the manuscript "Reliable reference genes for expression analysis of adipogenically differentiating brown mouse adipose stromal cells"
+Data analysis source code for the manuscript "A Comparative evaluation of reference genes in an in vitro study of mouse brown adipocyte differentiation and thermogenesis"